matrixdex/devpy/README.md

 Get a webdex to put your research papers on the Internet for free.
 Read TL;DR to get your research online fast.

-Webdex converts text from files into a JSON intermediate format.
+Webdex converts text from files into a JSON intermediate file ```data.json```.
 This JSON intermediate contains a list of objects, each of which builds a webpage in the website.
 The object (source code) for each webpage contains a 'title' string and a 'body' list of strings.
 Each string in 'body' makes a paragraph in the webpage.
 Links are added to these strings that hyperlink to other pages in the dex.

 ### Installation